Agile Project success rates are 2X Higher than Traditional Projects. Do you have the right approach?

 - Planned capacity

-Velocity is a crucial planning tool which shows the status of work completion.
+Velocity is a crucial planning tool that shows the status of work completion.
 It compares the story points completed in the last Sprint to those achieved in the current Sprint.
 Helpful for estimating accuracy from Sprint to Sprint and future sprint planning.

 The planned capacity helps you to estimate the availability of the team for the Sprint.
 It determines how many product backlog items to plan for a sprint.
 If capacity is expected to be less, the team should consider taking fewer items from the product backlog and vice versa.